dbaarda/librsync-tests/RESULTS.rst

 .. image:: data/time-vers-b1024S8-sig.svg

 This shows pretty much the same thing as for defaults, except v2.3.0 doesn't get faster if you force the blocksize.
-Interestingly there's nearly no difference from the defaults, which uses a 2K blocksize, which shows the strongsum and rollsum costs are pretty much per-byte and not per-block.
+The rabinkarp optimizations in v2.3.1 show that it's about 1.5secs slower than rollsum.
+There is a visible diffence now from the defaults which uses a 2K blocksize for rabinkarp, but not rollsum.
+This shows the rollsum costs are per-byte, not per-block, but rabinkarp does have a noticable per-block finalization cost, which is calculating the mult^blocksize needed for doing the rolling.
+It may be possible to cache this.

 .. image:: data/time-vers-b1024S8-delta.svg

-Using fixed 1K blocksize highlights the performance improvement by the new hashtable in v2.0.1 even more; it got 5x faster.
+Using fixed 1K blocksize highlights the performance improvement by the new hashtable in v2.0.1 even more; it got nearly 5x faster.
 The improvement by RabinKarp in v2.2.0 is still there but harder to see at this scale, but the match stats show it reduced the strongsum calcs by much more than half.
 Interestingly since the new hashtable going from 2K to 1K blocks has no visible impact on the speed, but v2.3.0's default 32K block for a 1G file does make 2x speedup.
 So smaller blocks do make a difference at some point, and it turns out that point is when the hashtable gets small enough the keys fit into the cpu's memory cache.

 The lack of significant improvements from RabinKarp still bothered me.
 Adding the new rollsum meant the delta calculator needs to select the rollsum implementation at runtime using an if-statment dispatcher.
 Perhaps this dispatching added too much overheads?

+After optimizing the hashtable and rabinkarp_update() in v2.3.1 it got a bit faster again, and is now nearly 6x faster than v1.0.1.

 .. image:: data/time-vers-b1024S8-patch.svg